tads-working-group/tads3-website/docs/adv3lite/extensions/brightness.md

 only be relevant if the pov object and the light source object are both located in the same SenseRegion and that SenseRegion allows sight paths between the Rooms it contains.
-By default this method simply returns the value of the light source's
+By default this method simply returns the value of the light source\'s

 brightness property, which is almost certainly the correct behaviour if the SenseRegion is modelling the two ends of a large indoor hall with